-Under Linux, there are essentially three types of devices:
+Under Linux, there are essentially four types of devices:

 - Network devices.
 They are represented as network interfaces, visible in user space using ip a - Block devices.
 They are used to provide user space applications access to raw storage devices (hard disks, USB keys).
 They are visible to the applications as device files in /dev. - Character devices.
 They are used to provide user space applications access to all other types of devices (input, sound, graphics, serial, etc.).
-They are also visible to the applications as device files in /dev. - $\rightarrow$ Most devices are character devices, so we will study these in more details.
+They are also visible to the applications as device files in /dev. - Sysfs devices.
+They don't have any of the above user space interfaces, only a representation in sysfs.
+"Internal" device drivers fall under this (e.g. pinctrl), but also some user-space accessible devices.
+E.g. gpio (deprecated), IIO (Industrial I/O). - $\rightarrow$ Most devices are character devices, so we will study these in more details.